Structure and energy transfer in homogeneous turbulence below a free surface: Turbulence modulation by the free surface

 Figure \ref{fig:uxrms_profiles_allRe} (b) displays the vertical profiles of $u'_x/u'_{x,\infty}$ for the highest Reynolds number, $\ReT = \dan{22800}$, along with the theory of \citet{hunt_free-stream_1978}.
 The amplification of horizontal energy in our experiments occurs over a greater depth, but the peak is in close agreement with the prediction, $u'_x/u'_{x,\infty} = \sqrt{3/2}$.
 This is significantly lower than what was observed in numerical studies \citep{walker_shear-free_1996,guo_interaction_2010}, and at least two factors may be responsible.
 First, in our experiments $u'_x$ decreases in the immediate vicinity of the surface due to the small amount of surfactant (which is practically unavoidable in such configurations \citep{variano_turbulent_2013}).
 Thus, the peak might be higher in the limit of perfectly clean water.
 Second, numerical simulations have been conducted at much lower $\ReT$.
 For reference, \citet{guo_interaction_2010} considered $\ReT =123$, while the most massive simulations to date for this configuration are the ones of \citet{herlina_simulation_2019} at $\ReT = 1856$.

 Having confirmed that, for sufficiently intense turbulence, the horizontal TKE is augmented in the source layer, we explore its scale-to-scale distribution.
-This is characterized by the horizontal energy density $E_x (\Delta x)= \partial D_{2,x}^\mathrm{L} / \partial r$, which is the scale-space analogue of the energy spectrum.
-Figure \ref{fig:longitudinal_correlations_vs_z} (a) shows $E_x(\Delta x)$ at the same depths for which the transverse structure functions are shown in figure \ref{fig:transverse_correlations_vs_z} (a).
-It is apparent that the spectrum of horizontal energy exceeds the Kolmogorov scaling $E_x \propto (\Delta x)^{-1/3}$ for $\Delta x > -z$.
+This is characterized by the horizontal energy density,

+which is the scale-space analogue of the energy spectrum at depth $z$ (in that $E_x(r,z) \Delta r$ represents the contributions to the horizontal TKE from structures with size between $r$ and $r+\Delta r$).
+Figure \ref{fig:longitudinal_correlations_vs_z} (a) shows $E_x(r,z)$ at the same depths for which the transverse structure functions are shown in figure \ref{fig:transverse_correlations_vs_z} (a).
+It is apparent that the spectrum of horizontal energy exceeds the Kolmogorov scaling $E_x \propto r^{-1/3}$ for $r > -z$.
 Thus, the comparison with figure \ref{fig:transverse_correlations_vs_z} (a) demonstrates how both the augmentation of horizontal energy and the attenuation of vertical energy occur for scales exceeding the local depth.
-It is notable that the large-scale $E_x (\Delta x)$ amplification is evident at all considered $\ReT$---even those for which figure \ref{fig:uxrms_profiles_allRe} (a) shows no appreciable amplification of $u'_x(z)$ near the surface.
+It is notable that the large-scale $E_x (r)$ amplification is evident at all considered $\ReT$---even those for which figure \ref{fig:uxrms_profiles_allRe} (a) shows no appreciable amplification of $u'_x(z)$ near the surface.